What is the Project Schedule?

-The AMAFCA Board, realizing the importance of setting forth a clear policy regarding drainage in the greater Albuquerque area, passed the Drainage Policy Resolution (ordinance) in 1980.
+The AMAFCA Board, realizing the importance of setting forth a clear policy regarding drainage in the greater Albuquerque area, updated the Drainage Policy Resolution (ordinance) in 2020.
 It regulates drainage decisions, drainage facility design, and land alteration within the AMAFCA boundaries.

 The policy also sets forth the documentation required for the development review process.

 AMAFCA has external hard drives containing various years of MRCOG orthophotography and 2010 LIDAR digital terrain model that are available for check out.
 Contact Kevin Troutman, GIS Manager, for more information.
 Contours derived from the 2010 LIDAR set are available for download from the City of Albuquerque GIS website.

 Click on the links below to view the previous edition of the AMAFCA Standard Details.